 In this minor programme, students will become familiar with the nature and scope of violence; the ways in which it impacts public order, and the ways in which society can respond to and, ultimately, prevent violence.
 Furthermore, the programme contains courses that address specific forms of violence, ranging from domestic violence (child abuse and neglect, intimate partner violence), lethal violence (drug-related homicide and firearm-related homicide), and the impact of violence on individuals, communities, and society at large.
 Using criminological, sociological, historical, public health, neurobiological and psychological perspectives, this minor programme provides students with an in-depth understanding on this multifaceted phenomenon.

 The minor consists of 4 courses of 5 to 10 ECTS each and takes place during the first semester.
 The semester is divided into two blocks.
 In every block, you need to follow 2 courses to pass the entire minor.
+Please note the minor should be completed in one academic year, grades obtained in the previous academic year will not be valid.

 Victims and offenders, block 1, 10 ects.
 This course is taught by the Faculty of Governance and Global affairs and follows the course and exam regulations of Security Studies.
 Location: The Hague.